TreeBASE/treebase/DEPLOYING.md

 - the WAR files for treebase and for the OAI-PMH service are ready to be deployed

 What needs to happen next is that the WAR files are copied into the webapps folder of the servlet container.
-On Ubuntu 16.04LTS with tomcat v.7, it would go like this:
+On Ubuntu 16.04LTS with tomcat v.7, the paths go like this:

     # cp /usr/local/src/treebase-artifact/treebase-web.war /var/lib/tomcat7/webapps/
     # cp /usr/local/src/treebase-artifact/data_provider_web.war /var/lib/tomcat7/webapps/